daorti/PowerBIWorkshop/Module 2 - Visualizations II/README.md

 ![](/Module%202%20-%20Visualizations%20II/Images/22.PNG)

 Select the .pbiviz file that you have just downloaded and you can start trying it.
-For example, you can represent the flow of *Revenue* between *Province* and *Revenue*.
+For example, you can represent the flow of *Revenue* between *Province* and *Segment*.

 ![](/Module%202%20-%20Visualizations%20II/Images/24.PNG)